curi/fi/docs/list-of-thoughts-and-backlog.md

   - simple language is also easier to read and understand. if you can write complex ideas in simple language, that's a virtue. it makes it easier to spread good ideas, and it makes the writing more enduring.
   - (from AnalyzingLies1; ET) 32:07 where you're supposed to use bold and simple writing. and make your stuff easy to criticise. (not fancy and confusing)

-- thoughts on quoting people like goldratt: status, context, synchronicity
+- thoughts on quoting people like goldratt: status, context, synchronising ideas
-  - context, post about "intellectual response time doens't matter; a novel interpretation of the tortise and the hare as a metaphor for attitudes towards thinking and learning.
+  - context, post about "intellectual response time doesn't matter; a novel interpretation of the tortoise and the hare as a metaphor for attitudes towards thinking and learning."
     - quote goldratt: "I'm a bodybuilder"

 - how to symbols and our ideas about our self interact?